abstools/abstools/website/src/site/sphinx/overview.rst

 first-class language concept.
 ABS thus provides language-based support for product line engineering (PLE).

-As an abstract language ABS is well suited to model software that is supposed to be deployed in a virtualized environment.
+As an abstract language, ABS is well suited to model software that is supposed to be deployed in a virtualized environment.
 To close the gap between design and deployment it is necessary to represent low-level concepts such as system time, memory, latency, or scheduling